Om-Suryawanshi/LabReportAPI/README.md

 ---

 ## 📩 Need Help?
-If you're unsure how to send TCP messages or need help testing, please reach out to the maintainer.
+If you're unsure how to send TCP messages or need help testing, please reach out to me.

 ---